Help with Disability Insurance Claims

 - Show concern and compassion while respecting the employee’s privacy.
 Keep the lines of communication open and avoid asking about specific private health matters.
 Feel free to talk about when they are coming back to work and if there are any schedule accommodations or special equipment needed for their return.

-- Discuss appropriate actions with Principal Life’s claim examiner.
+- Discuss appropriate actions with your Principal Life’s claim examiner.

-For STD, you should encourage the employee to file the claim as soon as you are aware that the employee will be off work beyond the elimination period.
+For STD, you should encourage the employee to file the claim as soon as you are aware that he or she will be off work beyond the elimination period.
 For LTD, we typically advise that the claim is filed no later than halfway through the LTD elimination period.

 There are four sections to the claim form: the HIPAA Authorization, the Employer Section, the Employee section and the Physician section.
 All four sections must be completed.
 Note: If you have both STD and LTD coverages with Principal Life, and you have already filed an STD claim for your employee, you do not need to file a separate claim form for the LTD coverage.

-Having the claim form completed in its entirety will assist us in our claim evaluation, as well as reduce our need to contact you for additional information.
-If the insured completes the online claim form or the telephonic claim form is completed by the employee, we will contact the employer to obtain additional information.
+If the insured employee completes the online claim form or the telephonic claim form, we will contact the employer to obtain additional information.
 The employer information must be provided by someone other than the claimant.

-For customers who have contributory coverage and are self-accounting groups, we request a copy of their enrollment form.
+For customers who have contributory coverage and are self-accounting groups, we will request a copy of your enrollment form.
 This form assists us in verifying that an employee enrolled for coverage on a timely basis.
 It also shows us what coverage the insured elected.